-Both airbags will be inflated in the event of a moderate to severe frontal, or near-frontal collision, even if the passenger seat is unoccupied.
+Both airbags will be inflated in the event of a moderate to severe frontal, or near-frontal collision, even if the passenger seat is unoc-cupied.

 - Children 12 and under can be killed by the airbag. - The back seat is the safest place for children. - Never allow a child to stand in front of the seat or to sit on the lap of a front-seat passenger.
-Serious injury or death could result if the airbag is inflated in a collision. - Never place anything on the dash or in front of the seat as, in addition to being a hazard to passengers, this could interfere with the function of the airbag in the event of an accident.
+Serious injury or death could result if the airbag is inflated in a collision. - The glove compartment must be closed while travelling.
+An open glove-compartment door could cause leg injuries in the event of a collision. - Never place anything on the dash or in front of the seat as, in addition to being a hazard to passengers, this could interfere with the function of the airbag in the event of an accident.
 The same applies to the mounting of accessories on the dash. - Keep feet on the floor never put feet up on the dash, on the seat or out of the window. - Do not carry anything in your lap.